julitiux/julitiux/content/posts/the_rust_programming_language.md

 }
 ```

-The Rng trait defines methods that random number generators implement
+The Rng trait defines methods that random number generators implement.

 ```rust
 use rand::Rng
 ```

-The rand::thread_rng function will give us the particular random number generator that we're going to use
+The rand::thread_rng function will give us the particular random number generator that we're going to use.

-Then we call the gen_range method on the random number generator
+Then we call the gen_range method on the random number generator.

 The gen_range method takes two number as arguments and generates a random number between them, so we need to specify 1 and 101 to request a number between 1 and 100.